How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 Alocasia wentii Problems

-Alocasia wentii (Went's Hardy Alocasia) growing problems are brought about by cultural faults and include plant death, leaf spots, loss of leaf color, yellowing leaves, drooping leaves, dropping leaves, pests and diseases.
+Alocasia wentii (Went's Hardy Alocasia) growing problems include plant dying, leaf spots, loss of leaf color, yellowing leaves, drooping leaves, dropping leaves, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Pests

-Common pests in Alocasia wentii are Mealy Bugs, Red Spider Mites, Scale Insects and Aphids.
-Isolate the affected plant to prevent further spread to other houseplants and treat it with Neem oil or Insecticidal soap to get rid of the pests.
+Common pests in Alocasia wentii are mealy bugs, spider mites, scale insects and aphids.
+Isolate the affected plant to prevent further spread to other plants and treat it with neem oil or insecticidal soap as recommended by the manufacturer.

 Dropping leaves and plant dying